PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 08:38:32
+Last updated: 2024-04-06 08:39:07
-Random Quote: It is so nice to be out in the fresh air.
-You smell that?
-That's the smell of urine that isn't Marvin's. - Marshall Eriksen
+Random Quote: We can only die.
+Why else do we don these black cloaks, but to die in defense of the realm?  -  Qhorin Halfhand